CityScope/AutonomousBicycleSimulation/README.md

 # Conda environment configuration used
-Save the info below in a .txt file
+In case you run into library compatibility problems, you can re-use or conda environment configuration by saving the code below in a .txt file and running conda create --name <env> --file <this file>

 ```
 # This file may be used to create an environment using: